-Apps must register any vocabulary that is used in a nonconventional way or that is completely unique to your app.
+Apps must register any vocabulary that’s used in a nonconventional way or that’s completely unique to your app.
 Siri uses your custom vocabulary to improve the speech recognition process and to ensure that your app has correct information.

 You must provide one or more example phrases for engaging your app through Siri.
 Example phrases correspond to the way that users speak about your app and should include any custom vocabulary terms defined by your app.

 The terms you define from your iOS app are automatically shared with your Intents extension on watchOS.
-You do not need to register your user-specific or global vocabulary again from your Intents extension in watchOS.
+You don’t need to register your user-specific or global vocabulary again from your Intents extension in watchOS.

 Register Example Phrases and Global Vocabulary

 Register your app’s example phrases and global vocabulary using the Info.plist file of your Intents app extension.
 All apps should provide at least a few phrases that teach users how to use Siri to trigger your intents.
 Siri displays your phrases in the Siri Guide and also uses custom vocabulary to improve the accuracy of its recognition process.
 To create a global vocabulary file: